 an illustration of a tiger cub, directly support efforts to save beloved

 species like rhinos, elephants, tigers, turtles, and great apes – at no

-The Save Vanishing Species stamps will now be available at Post Office locations nationwide and at USPS.com.
-They will sell for 55 cents – 11 cents greater than a First Class Mail stamp – and $11 for a sheet of 20.
+The Save Vanishing Species stamps are available at post office locations nationwide and at USPS.com.
+They sell for 60 cents and $12 for a sheet of 20.

 "The Save Vanishing Species stamp represents a unique opportunity

 for all Americans to help conserve the world's most iconic species,"

 said AZA president and CEO Jim Maddy.
 "Buying this stamp is a small but

 meaningful investment in our worldwide conservation efforts."

 The Save Vanishing Species stamps will directly provide funding for projects supported by the Multinational Species Conservation Funds (MSCF), which are administered by the U.S. Fish and Wildlife Service